rapierorg/telegram-bot-swift/README.md

 ## License

-MIT license.
-Please see LICENSE for more information.
+Apache License Version 2.0 with Runtime Library Exception.
+Please see LICENSE.txt for more information.